-Nicaragua Seeing the Kingdom of God grow through our two sister church plants is the goal of the work in Nicaragua's coastal plains.
+Seeing the Kingdom of God grow through our two sister church plants is the goal of the work in Nicaragua's coastal plains.
 Leon is a large bustling colonial city, and Malpaisillo is a rural hub for a sprawling agriculture-based community.
 Though the communities are very different, our ministry is similar.
 Ministry will include plenty of opportunity to interact with children and youth, help with boys' and girls' clubs, visit in the community, and distribute tracts.
 You may assist with daily chores such as domestic, carpentry, or mechanical work, or you may lend a hand with some of our small businesses.
 Highlights will include close interaction with our small but growing church families through fellowship meals, youth events, and daily life.
 The ability to speak Spanish would be a blessing.
-Come with a desire to walk in the missionaries' shoes and to be used of the Lord. \$1,400.00 PCR or antigen COVID test.
-Jason Shantz
+Come with a desire to walk in the missionaries' shoes and to be used of the Lord. \$1,575.00 Jason Shantz